phoebe-project/phoebe2-ui/README.md

   * node
   * npm
-  * [phoebe2](https://www.github.com/phoebe-project/phoebe2) (currently needs the latest version of the `development` or `fitting` branch installed which requires `pip install flask flask-sqlalchemy flask-socketio gevent-websocket socketIO-client`, once released, PHOEBE 2.3+ will only be required for running the server locally).
+  * [phoebe2](https://www.github.com/phoebe-project/phoebe2) (currently needs the latest version of the `fitting` branch installed which requires `pip install flask flask-sqlalchemy flask-socketio gevent-websocket "python-socketio[client]"`, once released, PHOEBE 2.3+ will only be required for running the server locally).

 while in top-level directory, install all local dependencies into the `node_modules` directory (not under version-control):